Opportunities to Explore - March 18-22, 2019

 - APPLICATION PROCEDURE: Send curriculum vita, unofficial graduate transcripts, three current letters of reference, and a letter of application describing your teaching, scholarship, and service experience/interests and how these will support the distinctive mission and institutional learning outcomes of Wartburg College.
 Please also address any experiences you have working with diverse groups of students.
 This information should be submitted electronically to: firstname.lastname@example.org .
 For specific inquiries contact Stephanie Toering Peters, Chair of Biology Department ( email@example.com ).
 For further information about the college and the city of Waverly, see http://www.wartburg.edu .
 For information about the Biology Department, see https://www.wartburg.edu/biology/ and the Neuroscience program, see https://www.wartburg.edu/neuroscience/ .Wartburg College requires a criminal background check for position finalists.

-The Clinical and Translational Science Institute (CTSI) at the University of Rochester Medical Center is seeking outstanding candidates for a Population Health Research Postdoctoral Fellowship.
+The University of Rochester Clinical & Translational Science Institute (UR CTSI) at the University of Rochester Medical Center is seeking outstanding candidates for a Population Health Research Postdoctoral Fellowship.
 The position is fully funded for a one-year period beginning August 16, 2019.
 The goal is to produce interdisciplinary researchers, trained in team science and competency-based skills, who can conceptualize research across the translational continuum from basic research through population health.
 Fellows will choose one of three tracks: Electronic Health Record as a Resource for Research; National, Regional and Local Database Analytics; and Population Health Behavior Change.
-This program will use existing University of Rochester infrastructures, including (but not limited to) the CTSI, Institute for Data Science, Center for Biomedical Informatics, Department of Public Health Sciences, Center for Community Health, Population Health Coordinating Committee, Global/Territorial Health Network, National Center for Deaf Health Research, and Center for Research on Flavored Tobacco (CRoFT), as well as existing training resources.
+This program will use existing University of Rochester infrastructures, including (but not limited to) the UR CTSI, Institute for Data Science, Center for Biomedical Informatics, Department of Public Health Sciences, Center for Community Health, Population Health Coordinating Committee, Global/Territorial Health Network, National Center for Deaf Health Research, and Center for Research on Flavored Tobacco (CRoFT), as well as existing training resources.
 Postdocs will develop and complete a population health research project within an existing research program, and participate in didactic and hands-on training experiences.
-The program is structured to enhance translational research in several ways: an interdisciplinary mentoring team with members in population health and basic science; one mentor from another CTSI hub or University of Rochester partner institution; up to 3 rotations of 2-8 weeks, with at least one rotation in a research or community setting at a different translational level from that of the trainee’s background; and an Individual Development Plan to customize the training experience
+The program is structured to enhance translational research in several ways: an interdisciplinary mentoring team with members in population health and basic science; one mentor from another UR CTSI hub or University of Rochester partner institution; up to 3 rotations of 2-8 weeks, with at least one rotation in a research or community setting at a different translational level from that of the trainee’s background; and an Individual Development Plan to customize the training experience

 Applicants are required to be within 3 years of completing their doctoral degree and have a solid track record of published research with at least one first authored publication.
 Strong data analytic skills are desirable.
 Per NIH conditions, by the time of appointment, the trainee must be a citizen or a non-citizen national of the United States who has been lawfully admitted for permanent residency.
 Candidates are encouraged to apply early; applications will be accepted until the position is filled.
 Complete submission must include: cover letter, personal statement describing the population health track of interest and relevant experience, one-page concept paper for a project, identified University of Rochester primary mentor, full CV, and three letters of reference including the primary mentor letter of support.